 Print out this FSI board game, find some dice and compete against your friends to be the top fraud scene investigator!

-NASAA’s Fraud Ninja takes a look at common investment scams and how to avoid them.
-In this series, the Ninja takes on schemes involving gold mining, oil and gas, real estate investing, Get-rich-quick offerings and affinity fraud.
+NASAA’s Fraud Ninja takes a brief look at common investment scams and how to avoid them.
+In this animated video series, the Ninja takes on schemes involving gold mining, oil and gas, real estate investing, get-rich-quick offerings and affinity fraud.
 Learn about the red flags of investment fraud to become a fraud-fighting ninja warrior.
 Hi-yah!

 Initial Coin Offerings (ICOs)